Assistant Hall Manager

 CONDITION OF EMPLOYMENT

-Assistant Hall Managers are expected to be on campus and available for orientation and training as prescribed by the Office of Housing.
+Assistant Hall Managers are expected to be on campus and available for orientation and training as prescribed by the Office of Residential Life.
 Assistant Hall Managers must schedule and complete an exit appointment with the Hall Manager to return keys, name tag and binder, and any other administrative materials.

-The Assistant Hall Manager position is intended to be a part-time, 25 hour per week position.
-In addition, there will be the option of working 15 more hours per week for Building Services as hours are available.
+The Assistant Hall Manager position is intended to be a part-time, up to 25 hour per week position.
 The academic load of Assistant Hall Managers shall not interfere with responsibilities as outlined above and should not exceed two courses for the summer.
-Only with the advance permission of the Office of Housing can additional courses be added, including Thesis or Dissertation credits.
-Any additional employment by Assistant Hall Managers during their term of appointment must be approved in advance by the Office of Housing.
+Only with the advance permission of the Office of Residential Life can additional courses be added, including Thesis or Dissertation credits.
+Any additional employment by Assistant Hall Managers during their term of appointment must be approved in advance by the Office of Residential Life.
 Student employees are only permitted to be employed a maximum of 40 hours per week at any combination of University jobs.

 Assistant Hall Managers are provided a single room, partial meal plan, and an hourly rate for the length of the agreement.
-The intermediate hourly rate for the Office of Housing hours is $8.32, and the basic rate for Building Services hours is $7.92.
+The intermediate hourly rate for the Office of Residential Life hours is $8.49.